 About the Centre

-The Peeta was inaugurated in Mangalore University on 25-01-2012 by the noted by the literary person and critic, Prof. Baragur Ramachandrappa.
-Since then the Peeta is actively engaged in organising programmes in tune with its objectives.
-Primarily to reach and sensitise the youth about the ideas of Ambigara Chowdaiah as well as about the culture and socio-economic situation of the traditional fishermen community in the coastal regions of Dakshina Kannada and Udupi districts (in the ambit of Mangalore University) the Peeta has organised several programmes/extension lectures in Colleges.
+The Peetha was inaugurated in Mangalore University on 25-01-2012 by the noted by the literary person and critic, Prof. Baragur Ramachandrappa.
+Since then the Peetha is actively engaged in organising programmes in tune with its objectives.
+Primarily to reach and sensitise the youth about the ideas of Ambigara Chowdaiah as well as about the culture and socio-economic situation of the traditional fishermen community in the coastal regions of Dakshina Kannada and Udupi districts (in the ambit of Mangalore University) the Peetha has organised several programmes/extension lectures in Colleges.

-Peeta has published an edited book entitled, Ambigara Chowdaiah: Vachana Jijnase (2015), in which number of experts have reflected on aspects relating to vachanas, Ambigara Chowdaiah and also on local fishermen community.
-Besides study and research on Ambigara Chowdaiah and traditional fishermen community, the Peeta organises seminars and workshops and publish novel ideas relating the subject matter of the Peeta.
+Peetha has published an edited book entitled, Ambigara Chowdaiah: Vachana Jijnase (2015), in which number of experts have reflected on aspects relating to vachanas, Ambigara Chowdaiah and also on local fishermen community.
+Besides study and research on Ambigara Chowdaiah and traditional fishermen community, the Peetha organises seminars and workshops and publish novel ideas relating the subject matter of the Peetha.